conorluddy/Residents/README.md

 ## Configuration

-BaseForge uses environment variables for configuration.
+Residents uses environment variables for configuration.
 You'll find an example in the `.env.example` file.

 ## Scripts